 How To Fix It ⇒ Post genuine ‘behind the scenes’ photos, or your own occasional #gymfail so that people see more sides of you that they can relate to.

 To be successful on Facebook (or most social media platforms for that matter), you need to post at least daily.
-If you’re on Twitter or have an audience across multiple time-zones, then it’ll be even more often.
+If you have an audience across multiple time-zones, then it’ll be even more often.

 If you want to be successful, be consistent.

-Depending on the size of your following, between 2% and 6.5% of your audience will actually see any given post.
+The average organic post on Facebook is seen by just 1.5%-2.5% of your audience.
 So if you’re only posting sporadically, then you aren’t reaching many people at all.

 How To Fix It ⇒ Batch prepare content ahead of time (or use our Social Media Kits) and then schedule it all in advance.